mainmatter/playbook/src/project-procedure/digital-products/README.md

 possible given the existing information).
 The most effective way of validating ideas is to provide an initial version of the actual product as soon as possible and gain user insights, which are the basis for all subsequent discussions.
-Iterating based on the actual product as opposed to an interactive mockup that would still have to be converted into something real anyway results in widely improved effectiveness of the overall process.

 ![Wireframe and Mockup](../../../assets/wireframe-and-mockup.svg "The first increment of a product will require creating wireframes and mockups for one of the user stories in order to agree on a layout and visual style for the product")